tomatrow/tomatrow.github.io/_drafts/the-four-loves.md

 "I have said that almost anyone may be the object of Affection.
 Yes; and almost everyone expects to be." - 62

-"I am driven to literary examples be- cause you, the reader, and I do not live in the same neighbourhood" - 63
+"I am driven to literary examples because you, the reader, and I do not live in the same neighbourhood" - 63

-"We never catch this kind of hatred, any more than Affection, at the moment of its be- ginning.
+"We never catch this kind of hatred, any more than Affection, at the moment of its beginning.
 It was always there before." - 64

 "If people are already unlovable a continual demand on their part (as of right) to be loved their manifest sense of injury, their reproaches, whether loud and clamorous or merely implicit in every look and gesture of resentful self-pity produce in us a sense of guilt (they are intended to do so) for a fault we could not have avoided and cannot cease to commit." - 65